Azure/Avere/docs/config_tuning.md

 ### Cloud NAS or cloud gateway optimizations

-To take advantage of higher data speeds between the VvFXT cluster and cloud storage in a cloud NAS or gateway scenario (where the VvFXT cluster provides NAS-style access to a cloud container), Avere might recommend changing settings like these to more aggressively push data to the storage volume from the cache:
+To take advantage of higher data speeds between the vFXT cluster and cloud storage in a cloud NAS or gateway scenario (where the vFXT cluster provides NAS-style access to a cloud container), Avere might recommend changing settings like these to more aggressively push data to the storage volume from the cache:

 - Increasing the number of TCP connections between the cluster and the storage container
 - Decreasing the protocol timeout value for communication between the cluster and storage to retry writes that don't immediately succeed sooner **[ xxx this was "REST timeout" - is that accurate?
 Should I just say REST timeout value? xxx ]**